-The outstanding housing production obligations were met with the completion of the following projects on or after February 1, 2012:
+Inclusionary/Production Housing.
+On January 31, 2012, the Agency reported an outstanding affordable housing obligation of 46 units.
+The outstanding housing production obligation was met-with a surplus of 18 affordable units-with the completion of the following projects on or after February 1, 2012:

-- Two (2) First-time Homebuyer loans for low income households in 2012 (Birchwood Lane); - Development of the 49-unit Solterra Senior Residences in 2013 (48 units restricted for very low income and 1 unit restricted for moderate income); and - Recording of covenants to impose a requirement that 15% of the units (13 units) in the El Cajon Senior Towers be restricted to very low income households through the sale of adjacent property at 146 Ballantyne in 2013.
+- Two (2) First-time Homebuyer loans for low income households in 2012 (Birchwood Lane); - Development of the 49-unit Solterra Senior Residences in 2013 (48 units restricted for very low income and 1 unit restricted for moderate income); - Recording of covenants to impose a requirement that 15% of the units (13 units) in the El Cajon Senior Towers be restricted to very low income households through the sale of adjacent property at 146 Ballantyne in 2013; and - Construction is underway on the 70-unit Cornerstone Place project for low income veterans and families.
+The project includes one managers unit, and therefore 69 of the 70 units will be restricted to low income households.
+Completion is expected in late 2019 to early 2020.